-The Executive Committee meets regularly to ensure the organization is learning, growing, and advocating for change in Newtown.
+The Executive Board meets regularly to ensure the organization is learning, growing, and advocating for change in Newtown.
 It oversees the other committees and works with them to accomplish their goals.
 It also moderates the organization’s Facebook group and Slack workspace.

 Laura Main